terrestris/shogun-gis-client/README.md

 npm update @terrestris/shogun-e2e-tests
 ```

-Set your Domain including potential paths as the ´process.env.HOST´-variable in the global-setup.js.
+Set your domain including potential paths as the ´process.env.HOST´ variable in the [global-setup.js](./global-setup.js).
 For example:

 ```
 shogun.terrestris.de